BUYERS GUIDE - WAGONS MEDIUM

 The original Pathfinder’s on road performance was awful, thanks to Nissan’s carburettored Z24 four-cylinder petrol engine, which put out 74kW at 4800 rpm and 177Nm at 2800 rpm.
 The engine was a good bush slogger, but a slug on the highway.
 Only the ST came with a limited slip rear differential.

 The 3.0-litre V6 introduction was timely and transformed the Pathfinder.
 The engine had better on and off road characteristics than the V6 in the 4Runner, while the Pathie’s handling was also better than the Toyota’s.

 In November 1995, a completely new Pathfinder was released: the first monocoque (unit construction) large 4×4 wagon out of Japan.
 Two models were available: the RX and the Ti, with both having the same 3.3-litre petrol V6/automatic transmission powertrain.

 The previous Pathfinder had a tough row to hoe, because it started off with lacklustre performance and came up against the marketing might of Toyota which was pushing the 4Runner.
 When it did get the right engine, it then had to compete with a V6 Toyota offering, plus the four-litre, bargain-priced Jeep Cherokee.

 On top of that, the Pathfinder was stuck with a part-time 4WD system while others were benefiting from full-time or on-demand systems.

 Nissan corrected the 4WD drivetrain situation in February 1999, with the introduction of All-Mode 4WD.
-This drive system is still used in the current Pathfinder and uses a multi-plate wet clutch in the transfer case, to distribute torque automatically in the ‘Auto’ setting to as much as 50:50, front:rear.
+This drive system used a multi-plate wet clutch in the transfer case, to distribute torque automatically in the ‘Auto’ setting to as much as 50:50, front:rear.